Advertiser Disclosure

 Despite the requirement to fly with a REAL ID, passengers have still been able to fly without one, although it requires several extra steps for identity verification.

-Now, the TSA is implementing a policy that will require passengers without a REAL ID or a valid passport to pay an $18 fee to have their identity verified through a new system that utilizes a passenger’s biometric information to verify their identity and check it against the Secure Flight watch list.
+Now, the TSA has implemented a policy that requires passengers without a REAL ID or a valid passport to pay a $45 fee to have their identity verified through a new system that utilizes a passenger’s biometric information to verify their identity and check it against the Secure Flight watch list.
+This is in effect as of February 1, 2026.

 The TSA’s notice says that its “modernized, technology-enabled program will provide additional methods of alternative identity verification beyond what TSA currently provides and reduce the time required to verify identities using the existing methods.”